 The peshwari naan was quite good.
 It was served on a plate and cut into four quarters.
 There was an average amount of peshwari inside which suited us fine.
 Jack especially enjoyed it, though again, nothing blew us away.

 My father really enjoyed his lamb biriyani.
 He said the meat was very good especially and I could see just by looking at it that the texture and flavour was all there.
 It was presented with a salad consisting of cucumber, tomato and lettuce.
 High marks all around with this dish!

 Jack had the aloo chaat.
 A tomato sauce based potato dish.
 Something I was not only convinced he would like, though within seconds of getting it on his plate he had woofed it down.
 So it looks like there were no complaints from him.
 I tried a bit myself as the dish was excellent.
 The potatoes were cooked in the sauce completely through and it had a very bold flavour and an excellent texture.
 Its not something I would order myself but is certainly something I would recommend to vegetarians or for people who do not like things too hot and spicy.

 Jacks Aloo Chaat.

-So, over all everyone enjoyed their meal.
-There was no complaints all around and The Basmati seemed to get everything right.
+So, overall everyone enjoyed their meal.
+There were no complaints all around and The Basmati seemed to get everything right.
 We asked for our bill and we paid.
 It was not my turn to pay so I didn’t get to see the bill, but by looking at the menu you could tell the place was reasonably priced.